tonyg/js-nacl/README.md

 ## Changes

+Version 1.1.0: **API change.** The `nacl_factory.instantiate` function now expects a callback as its first argument.
+It calls the callback with the `nacl` instance containing the API functions, and returns no useful value.

 Version 0.5.0: **API change.** Instead of being provided with a module `nacl`, with API functions available directly, library importers are given `nacl_factory` with a single function `instantiate`, which